 - Feeling lost in familiar surroundings

 - Difficulties in concentration

-- Problem in fluency while speaking
+- The problem in fluency while speaking

-- Difficulties in perceiving three dimensional objects
+- Difficulties in perceiving three-dimensional objects

-- Difficulties in recalling of recent events
+- Difficulties in recalling recent events

 - You may become more emotional

-In early stages, a person with dementia can also experience impaired balance or walking problems.
+In the early stages, a person with dementia can also experience impaired balance or walking problems.
 If any of those symptoms get worse, this may signal a possible future stroke.